Clear blue skies, chilly mornings, and Pumpkin Spice Latte.

 4. Juwangsan National Park

 Next on the list is Juwangsan National Park.
-Characterised by its deep valleys and steep cliffs, Juwangsan was formed through the continuous accumulation of volcanic ash.
+Characterized by its deep valleys and steep cliffs, Juwangsan was formed through the continuous accumulation of volcanic ash.
 Consequently, it is notorious for being one of the rockiest mountains in Korea thus, a crowd-pleaser amongst adventurous hikers.
 However, don’t be discouraged by this as Juwangsan offers many other attractive sights.
 From the quaint Daejeonsa Temple to cascading waterfalls and a wide variety of flora and fauna, imagine how much more exquisite the view will be with the crimson tint of foliage!

 5. Naejangsan National Park

 Naejangsan National Park, famous for its ‘baby maple leaves’, has continued to maintain its top position as one of the go-to Autumn destinations for over 500 years.
 As soon as arrive, you’ll be greeted by dozens of maple trees lining the sides of the road, forming a beautiful crimson archway known as the Maple Tunnel.
 Within the park lie many other splendid sites to see, from cascading waterfalls to majestic temples.
 The picturesque view of the Uhwajeong Pavilion against the grand backdrop of nature is definitely a sight to see.
 So, don’t forget to catch the Autumn feels at Naejangsan National Park this year!

 Find out more about Naejangsan National Park on our other blog post here!